mkcode/statesman/README.md

 ```

 The `#transition_to` and `#transition_to!` methods are updated.
 They now simply
-update the state machines internal current state to the new state, if it is
+update the state machines internal current state to the new state when it is
-valid. `transition_to!` raises a `Statesmin::TransitionFailedError` if an
+valid. `transition_to!` raises a `Statesmin::TransitionFailedError` when an
 invalid state is given. `transition_to` returns false.

 ```ruby